-When dealing with conjugated mAbs, occupational exposure limits (aka potency) is an important factor in how you deal with the production steps and execute the process.
+When dealing with conjugated mAbs and potent compounds (cytotoxins, steroids, etc.), occupational exposure limits (aka potency) are important factors in how you deal with the production steps and execute the process.
 The International Society for Pharmaceutical Engineers (ISPE) provides general guidelines on handling potent compounds by occupational exposure bands (OEBs), which range from band A (harmless) to band F (Immediate, life threatening).
 Handling of these materials varies from normal GMP gowning at band A, through dust masks and respirators to full isolation/remote manipulation at band F.

-Each process design requires appropriate level(s) of containment, which typically includes a room as secondary containment.
+Each process design requires appropriate level(s) of containment, which typically includes a SUS or stainless steel vessel and the primary containment, the processing room as secondary containment.
+That addresses the process, but what about the operators?
+The operators must have gowning/airlock that allows them to put on the appropriate level of barrier between them and the processing because they are in the room!
+This also requires the layout to accommodate a degowning and disposal of a contaminated gown in such a way that the operator can separate themselves from the gown and have the discarded gown and components wrapped in a container for decontamination or disposal.
 The containment design requires additional care in planning access and flow patterns.
-The lower potency materials can be contained in the SUS and, with careful handling, can be economically clustered in a multiple-use suite.
+The lower potency materials can be contained in the SUS and, with careful handling, can be economically clustered in a multiple-use suite/exit airlock.
 The higher potency materials must be physically isolated during the process and contained in use and transport.
-This will require a separate suite for the potent compound and extreme care all its processing, handling, and risk remediation during transport.
+This will require a separate suite for the potent compound and extreme care in all its processing, handling, and risk remediation during transport.

 Open vs. Closed?

-In our previous article, we discussed SUS and the biopharmaceutical industry’s drive to employ this technology.
+In the past, we discussed SUS and the biopharmaceutical industry’s drive to employ this technology.
 However, before implementing SUS, it is important to completely understand what steps will utilize a “closed” process versus an “open” process.
 While the bioreactor itself might use an SUS and be considered a closed process, we also must understand all the other processing steps, including connections, cleaning, and transport.